joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5868882/2024/10/24/clippers-james-harden-season-opener/

 **How tennis rankings actually work - points, races, and positions**\
-`The men's and women's tennis tours use similar methodologies when ranking players — here's how the rankings are put together`\
+`The men's and women's tennis tours use similar methodologies when ranking players.
+Here's how the rankings are put together`\
 https://nytimes.com/athletic/5847687/2024/10/24/tennis-rankings-how-players-ranked-atp-wta-explained/

 **Teens to Hollywood: Enough Sex, Already**\